SMH: The National: using art to tell stories of family who could not speak

 Article by Neha Kale

-Domesticity has long informed NAS alumnus Mitch Cairns’ visual vernacular.
+Domesticity has long informed NAS alumni Mitch Cairns’ visual vernacular.
 He’s an artist for whom motifs from everyday life – an apple core, say, or a bathroom mirror – become the stuff of witty and intelligent paintings whose rewards grow the longer you look.

 When he was commuting to Sydney’s National Art School, he supported himself by working as a labourer for his father, David, a bricklayer.